FernandoBasso/devhowto/docs/typescript/quizzes/composite-types.md

         };

         //
-        // Here, we use ‘typeof‘ at the type level to extract the type/shape
+        // Here we use ‘typeof’ in a type context to extract the
-        // of ‘initialState‘.
+        // type/shape of ‘initialState‘.
         //
         type InitialState = typeof initialState;
         ```